-The National Health Service (NHS) currently provides the funding for most of the places on clinical psychology courses.
-People accepted on these NHS funded places are currently employed by the NHS as Trainee Clinical Psychologists while they study.
-The starting salary is £26,565 pa, which is the bottom of Band 6 (April 2017 figures) on the Agenda for Change pay scale (please see the NHS Health Careers website for more information about NHS pay and benefits).
+The National Health Service (NHS) provides the funding for most of the places on clinical psychology courses.
+People accepted on these NHS funded places are employed by the NHS as Trainee Clinical Psychologists while they study.
+They start their training with a salary of £31,365 pa, which is the bottom of Band 6 (April 2020 figures) on the Agenda for Change pay scale (please see the NHS Health Careers website for more information about NHS pay and benefits).

 Please note that the Clearing House plays no role in the funding arrangements for clinical psychology training.
 Individual course centres will provide details about the funding arrangements for their programme when an offer of a place is made.

-For updates about the process of the UK leaving the EU you may find the following websites useful:
+For updates about the Brexit process you may find the following websites useful:

 If you choose to apply for these self-funded places you will need to provide your own funding eg by funding yourself, by getting a scholarship, by organising sponsorship etc. You will need to fund all of your costs for the three years of training eg course fees, living costs, travel expenses etc. Please check the information provided by the centres concerned to see how much their course fees are.

 |University of Essex||Apply through the Clearing House to course 08 - X.|

 |University of Hertfordshire||Apply through the Clearing House to course 11 - X

 or directly to the university.

 |Salomons - Canterbury Christ Church University||Apply directly to the university.|